likoly/os-challenge-ByteForce/README.md

 The results of this experiment ended up being significantly slower than the standard implementation.
 #### Conclusion
 We were able to conclude that the experiment led to a significant increase in completion time, indicating that it is slower to handle single hashes with parallel threads with my implementation. the added complexity and potential thread contention seem to have outweighed the expected performance benefits.
 A potential reason for this is that one of the threads is left relatively under used, which would account for this increase in time.
-Another reason that the code is running so much sloweris the race condition is now working to its intended effect adding time to the compuptations.
+Another reason that the code could be running so much slower is the race condition is now working to its intended effect adding time to the compuptations.
 #### Location
 The code for this experiment can be found on the CL/expt3 branch in the server.c file.
 ___